The Bachelor Brushed Past Bri's Life-Altering Reveal. It's Part Of A Much Bigger Problem

 Few episodes of the 2021 Bachelor have felt more action packed than Monday night’s “Week 7.”
 As the prelude to lockdown-era Hometown dates, Bachelor Matt James is forced to cut his number of contestants in half by the end of the episode.
 This challenge leads to one self-elimination, an abrupt exit by a fan favorite, a one-on-one date rejection, and an intense rose ceremony — all while the appearance of Heather Martin takes up a quarter of “Week 7.”

 With so much to accomplish in just two hours (including commercials), certain moments are bound to fall through the cracks.
 In “Week 7,” the story of Bri Springs suffers the most painful bit of collateral damage under the crush of the Bachelor machine.
-Bri shares a genuinely life-changing story with Matt during the episode — and the moment is barely glanced upon amid the tornado of drama that is this Bachelor chapter.
+Bri shares a genuinely life-changing story with Matt during the episode — and the moment is quickly lost amid the tornado of drama that is this Bachelor chapter.
 After a season more enamored with gimmicky twists than true romance, this latest slight is particularly difficult to accept.

 Advertisement

-The midway point of “Week 7” is the cocktail party for the final group date of the season.
+The midway point of “Week 7” is a cocktail party for the final group date of the season.
 Bri takes the opportunity to get cryptically candid during a confessional.
 “With great love can also come great sacrifices and for an opportunity to find love with Matt.
 I did give up a lot,” Bri begins.
-During Bri’s subsequent solo time with Matt, she clarifies what she “gave up” to pursue him.
+During Bri’s subsequent solo time with Matt, she clarifies exactly what she “gave up” to pursue him.

 “A few days ago, I did something really big.
 I had to resign from my position to be here,” Bri tells Matt.
 “I knew that was a decision I was going to have to make.
 But after weighing what this journey could mean for me, to give me that opportunity to find love with someone — with you specifically, I thought it was worth it.”